View the world through your competitors eyes

 Be a fish, let them be birds

-Similarly, twocompanies can take radically different approaches to achievingidentical goals.
-Both are pursuing market share and profits, butbecause of their nature, the best way to pursue these may be quitedifferent.
+because of their nature, the best way to pursue these may be quite

 Just today I was having lunch with two executives from Chartis, formerly part of AIG, and we were discussing the value of asking leaders questions like “how would my competitor approach this problem?” or “how would a company from a seemingly unrelated industry get into this business?”